Learn about data loss prevention

 A DLP implementation typically follows these major phases.

 DLP monitoring and protection are native to the applications that users use every day.
 This helps to protect your organizations' sensitive items from risky activities even if your users are unaccustomed to data loss prevention thinking and practices.
 If your organization and your users are new to data loss prevention practices, the adoption of DLP may require a change to your business processes and there will be a culture shift for your users.
 But, with proper planning, testing and tuning, your DLP policies will protect your sensitive items while minimizing any potential business process disruptions.

 Technology planning for DLP

-Keep in mind that DLP as a technology can monitor and protect your data at rest, data in use and data in motion across Microsoft 365 services, Windows 10 devices, on-premises file shares, and on-premises SharePoint.
+Keep in mind that DLP as a technology can monitor and protect your data at rest, data in use and data in motion across Microsoft 365 services, Windows 10, Windows 11, and macOS (Catalina 10.15 and higher) devices, on-premises file shares, and on-premises SharePoint.
 There are planning implications for the different locations, the type of data you want to monitor and protect, and the actions to be taken when a policy match occurs.

 Business processes planning for DLP

 DLP policies can block prohibited activities, like inappropriate sharing of sensitive information via email.
 As you plan your DLP policies, you must identify the business processes that touch your sensitive items.
 The business process owners can help you identify appropriate user behaviors that should be allowed and inappropriate user behaviors that should be protected against.
 You should plan your policies and deploy them in test mode, and evaluate their impact via activity explorer first, before applying them in more restrictive modes.